juxor/afaq/markdown/secH2.md

 This means that various tendencies apparent in capitalist society exist specifically to aid the development of capital.
-It does not follow that because a society which places profits above people has found a specific way of organising production "efficient" it means that a socialist society will do.
+It does not follow that because a society which places profits above people has found a specific way of organising production "efficient" that a socialist society will do so.
 As such, anarchist opposition to specific tendencies within capitalism (such as the increased concentration and centralisation of companies) does not mean a _"yearning"_ for the past.
 Rather, it shows an awareness that capitalist methods are precisely that and that they need not be suited for a society which replaces the profit system with human and ecological need as the criteria for decision making.

 For anarchists, this means questioning the assumptions of capitalist progress